-This type of search is more common when a person is trying to search for their own connection to a particular person from history, or a member from the family’s ancestry.
+This type of search is more common when a person is trying to search for their own connection to a particular person from history, or a member of the family’s ancestry.

 Why Trace Your Ancestry

-There may be a number of reasons why you would want to research your paternal family line.
+There could be many reasons why you would want to research your paternal family line.
 For most, the reason is that they’re curious about their family history as there’s a lot you can learn about yourself by looking at the past.

 Most people are unaware of their ancestors’ history, and many people find out a lot of interesting facts about their family history.